 Reporting chi-square tests

 Chi-square test reports should appear in the final results section.
-Follow the rules below when reporting chi-square tests in APA:2
+Follow the rules below when reporting chi-square tests according to APA style:

 - A reference or formula is unnecessary